ritual-net/infernet-cloud/README.md

 	This script will:
 	* Create an [`.env.local`](.env.local) file with default values copied from [`.env.local.example`](.env.local.example), if one doesn't already exist
-	* Install npm package dependencies
+	*	* Install package dependencies from npm
 	* Initialize a local EdgeDB instance (default name: `infernet_cloud`)
 	* Apply EdgeDB database migrations